 Adult male Kestral clipped by a car.
 His left leg was injured and he was concussed, but he is making very good progress and hopefully will be released back to where he was found during the following few weeks when he is fully recovered.
 Released march 2011.

-We take in 150 - 160 hedgehogs every year and lots are just tiny babies like this one who is 9 days old (there eyes open at 13 - 14 days old) bottle fed with Esbilac and gradually weened onto mashed tinned cat food from around 80 grams.
+We take in 160 - 180 hedgehogs every year and lots are just tiny babies like this one who is 9 days old (there eyes open at 13 - 14 days old) bottle fed with Esbilac and gradually weened onto mashed tinned cat food from around 80 grams.
 This little chap is just 55 gms.

 This is Baxter a 3 day old Roe deer who was found trying to cross a busy main road.
 Most baby deer do not need rescuing but Baxter did as his circumstances meant he would have been killed on the road.

 This is Dudley a 7 day old fox cub.
 He was found in a field in lincolnshire next to the dead body of his mum who had been shot.
 His brothers and sisters were also dead.
 How dudley survived is a mystery but a very caring man out walking his dog found him and drove the 180 mile round trip to bring him to foxy lodge.
 Its people like this that constantly amaze us at how caring some people really are.
 Released in a secret location at 5 to 6 months old with Demi a female cub of same age and bought up together.
-Both are still doing very well and still come to us when we visit them with food.

 Orla a female tawny owl on the left was aprox 8 months old on arrival to us during first week of jan 2010.
 She was found by side of road having been hit by a car.
 She was badly concussed with a few cuts and both eyes firmly closed.
 After 1 week she had both eyes open but her responses were very slow.
 Marlo who came to us 3 months later a male tawny on the right had also been hit by a car and not only badly concussed he also had a badly broken wing and could not even stand.
 Both are now feeding themselves and we hope to be returning them back into the wild when fully fit.
 Marlo's wing mended very well and can now fly again.
 Since being in together they are always side by side so maybe love is in the air!
 Both owls have now been released fully fit with the second chance they both deserved.